Azeem838/newsweek-clone/README.md

 # Newsweek Clone

-> This is a clone of the newsweek homepage that is written using Bootstrap
+> This is a clone of the newsweek homepage that is written using Bootstrap.
+This showcases the Bootstrap abilities and forms part of the projects in the Microverse curriculum.

 ![screenshot](./images/newsweek-clone-screenshot-new.png)